HiwotBelay/Todo-list-app/README.md

 # 🌟 To-Do List App 🚀

 A beautifully designed and interactive To-Do List application built with React, Tailwind CSS, and Framer Motion.
-This project includes dark mode, task filtering, task scheduling with alerts, and animated UI effects.
+This project includes dark mode, task filtering, task scheduling with alerts, and animated UI effect.

 ## 📌 Features